MatthijsKamstra/haxeunity/06keep/example.md

 ```

-Very simular.
-In my original C# file I didn't use a package (or namespace) but .. he I wanted to improve on my previous project.
+Very similar.
+In my original C# file I didn't use a package (or namespace for C# users) but .. he I wanted to improve on my previous project.

-In the Main use a direct import (`import view.*` will not work).
-And because of `@:keep` the DCE will not clean this file.
+We will not be using this class in the Main.hx.
+But because we imported the class and in combination with `@:keep` the Haxe compiler knows that it need to transpile the Haxe code to C#.

+## Generated file

 The generated C# file is not as clean as the original file: